Guidance

 Shipping sanctions

-Due diligence on ships is extremely difficult and may take several months to complete.
+Due diligence on ships can be complex and may take several months to complete.
 It is important to remember not to accept money until you have completed your due diligence controls.

 The main areas we have observed as being relevant in this area are disputes around access to ports and insurance arrangements.